 Are you interested in working in the healthcare field but don't want to spend four years earning a bachelor's degree?

-If so, you'll be excited to know that in less than 18 months, you could be a member of one of the fastest-growing employment fields available to holders of a high school diploma or GED—medical billing and coding.
+If so, you'll be excited to know that in less than 18 months, you could be a member of one of the fastest-growing careers —medical billing and coding.

 Medical coders read the documents written by the doctors or nurses and apply the appropriate procedure codes, and medical billers assign codes and insurance information and insert them into the billing software.